-Big Screen Entertainment Group (PINKSHEETS: BSEG) is a media conglomerate with divisions in film, television, music and video games.
+Big Screen Entertainment Group (PINKSHEETS: BSEG) is a media conglomerate with divisions in film, television, music, video games, merchandising, healthcare, education, and more.
 BSEG's films have premiered at the world's most prestigious independent film festivals, played at the country's largest theatrical chains and can be found in America's top retail outlets.
 In addition BSEG, under its distribution banner with Warner Music Group/WEA, distributes its film library directly to buyers internationally and domestically.

-For all recent and previous reports and filings please visit: http://www.otcmarkets.com/stock/BSEG/filings
+For all recent and previous reports as well as full prospectus please visit: http://www.otcmarkets.com/stock/BSEG/filings

 Big Screen has participated in many film and entertainment markets internationally.
 Check out the a few of the many festivals and markets we have been involved in below.